 All cities and towns in Israel charge Arnona (property tax).
-Tenants are obligated to make these payments which are calculated based on the size of your residence.
+In most cases, tenants are obligated to make these payments (unless otherwise negotiated with the landlord), which are calculated based on the size of your residence.
 Olim and Ezrachim Olim are granted a discount on Arnona (for up to 100m2) during one 12 month period within the first two years of your Aliyah.
 The rate of the discount is determined by the local municipality and may vary from city to city, though customarily the discount is 70-90% for up to 100m2.
 A city’s municipal website will list discount availabilities for Olim as well as further discounts available (often based on income).

 Olim who are entitled to this benefit are encouraged to activate it sooner rather than later as the benefit is not retroactive and must be completed by the end of the second year after Aliyah.